tpdean93/Lawn_Manager/README.md

 A: Yes, after the initial setup to enable dynamic dropdowns.
 The config flow will remind you.

 **Q: Can I track multiple lawn areas?**
-A: Each integration instance tracks one lawn area.
+A: Yes!
+Each integration instance tracks one lawn area with complete data isolation.
 Add multiple instances for different areas (front yard, back yard, etc.).
+Chemical applications in one zone won't appear in other zones.

 **Q: What if I don't know my grass type?**
 A: The integration defaults to Bermuda grass.
 You can change it later in the configuration.